citymunch/partners.citymunchapp.com/content/documentation.md

 **Voucher**: When a user has decided they want to take advantage of an offer, they reserve a voucher.

+**Gold bonus**: Allows a user to boost their voucher discounts by an extra 5%.
+Branded within CityMunch as "MunchCoins".

 ## HTTP headers

 ### Requests